bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 - If they answer 33 then they know they have to carry the 1, but are carrying it back into the same column it came from.

 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Each of these incorrect answers has **diagnostic power** Each answer looks like it could be right: silly answers like "a fish!" offer therapeutic comedy but do not provide insight; nor do answers that are wrong in random ways.
-"Diagnostic power" means that each of the wrong choices helps the instructor figure out precisely what misconceptions learners have adopted when they select that choice.
+Each of these incorrect answers has **diagnostic power**: each of the wrong choices helps the instructor figure out precisely what misconceptions learners have adopted when they select that choice.
+Each answer looks like it could be right.
+Silly answers like "a fish!" are funny but do not provide insight; nor do answers that are wrong in random ways.

 Formative assessments are most powerful when: